Harts2002/name/README.md

 ## Welcome to GitHub Pages

 <P1> I am Hao and this is my website.
+I will be posting my simple codes online in order to improve myself with the help of master coders in Github.
 I'm still a beginner at computer science but I joined Github to improve so to anyone who visits my page, thank you for your time and comments.</P1>